Simple loop conjecture for limit groups: Surfaces with boundary

-Suppose that $f_n$ is $k$-pinching for some fixed $k$.
-Since the modular group of a pair of pants is trivial we may assume that for all $n$ $f_n$ kills some fixed nontrivial element $g$.

-Since $M$ is toral relatively hyperbolic $f_n$ converges to a nontrivial stable action of $\langle a,b\rangle$ on a real tree $T$, with $g$ in the kernel of this action (See~\cite{groves:relhyp}.).
-Let $L$ be the (proper) quotient of $\langle a,b\rangle$ by the kernel of the action on $T$.
+Since $M$ is toral relatively hyperbolic $f_n$ converges to a nontrivial stable action of $\langle x,y\rangle$ on a real tree $T$, with $g$ in the kernel of this action (See~\cite{groves:relhyp}).
+Let $L$ be the (proper!) quotient of $\langle x,y\rangle$ by the kernel of the action on $T$.
 Then $L$ is a freely indecomposable limit group over $\pi_1(M)$.
-Furthermore, $L$ splits as an amalgam $L=A*_BC$ or $A*_B$ over an abelian subgroup $B$ with $\overline b$ conjugate into $A$ or $C$, with $B$ not finite index in $A$ or $C$.
-Two generator groups don't split as essential amalgams over abelian edge groups, therefore the splitting is an \hnn\ extension.
-By Dunwoody folding sequences there is an intermediate group $L'$ such that splits as $A'*_{B'}$ with $A'=\langle b,b^t\rangle$, where $t$ is the stable letter of the \hnn\ extension, and such that $A'\to\pi_1(M)$ is not injective.
-This is impossible, however, since $f_n(b)$ and $f_n(b)^t$ are distinct conjugates of an element of the fiber subgroup of $\pi_1(M)$, and therefore generate a free group of rank two.
-Thus $L$ is free of rank two, contradicting the Hopf property for finitely generated free groups. \end{proof}
+Since $f_n(y)$ is constant, $b$ acts elliptically in the limiting tree, and by Rips machine $L$ splits nontrivially as $L=V*_EW$ or $V*_E$ over an abelian edge group $E$, with $y$ conjugate into $V$.
+By Lemma~\ref{lem::killsimplesubgroup}, $\langle xyx^{-1},y\rangle\to L$ is not injective, however, since $f_n(y)$ and $f_n(xyx^{-1})$ are noncommuting conjugates of an element of the fiber subgroup of $\pi_1(M)$ ($f_n(x)$ is not zero in homology), they generate a free group of rank two.
+Thus $L$ is free of rank two, violating the Hopf property for finitely generated free groups. \end{proof}